What Is a Broken Toe?

 You doctor may also give you a stiff-bottomed shoe with a cloth top.
 This keeps your toe from bending too much and allows room for swelling.

 If you broke your toe all the way through and the bone moved, your doctor may need to set it back in place.
-First, you’ll get an injection to numb your toe.
-Then your doctor moves the bones back together with his hands.
+First, you’ll get a shot to numb your toe.
+Then your doctor moves the bones back together with their hands.
 There’s no surgery involved.
 You may get a cast if the bone pieces don’t stay in place.

-For very severe breaks, you may need surgery to put in pins or screws that hold the bones in place.
+For very serious breaks, you may need surgery to put in pins or screws that hold the bones in place.

 For the first few days or weeks after you break your toe, you can: